vaishnavip-23/CodeGen-CLI/codegen_cli/config/behavior.md

 - Use `Glob` for filename discovery, `Grep` for content search, `LS` for tree views, `Read` to inspect.
 - Use `Edit`/`MultiEdit` for precise changes—always prepare edits with Read.
 - Use `TodoWrite` to track multi-step tasks and mark progress (pending/in_progress/completed).
+- Use `python_check` whenever you need to validate Python syntax (before/after edits or when the user suspects errors).
+If the checker reports a failure, apply `Edit`/`MultiEdit` to fix the file, re-run `python_check`, and summarize the fix to the user.
+- Use `python_run` to execute repository scripts.
+Provide the script path, append extra command-line arguments in the `args` array when required, supply simulated input via `inputs` (line iterable) or `stdin` (raw string), and override the interpreter/timeout when necessary.
+Capture stdout/stderr and share the result with the user.
+- Treat `Delete` as destructive: always rely on its built-in glob discovery and confirmation instead of running shell commands.
+Do not attempt to delete files with Bash.

 ## How to build plans